 Most of the negative environmental impacts will occur along the existing Halligan shoreline and upstream of the reservoir along a ¾-mile stretch of the North Fork of the Poudre River.
 These areas will be newly inundated from the reservoir expansion.
 Other negative impacts will be temporary and related to construction.

 Each impact has been thoroughly evaluated and will be described in the draft EIS.
-The City of Fort Collins is currently developing conceptual measures proposed to mitigate the adverse impacts of the project, which will be summarized in the Conceptual Mitigation Plan that will be released for public review and comment with the draft EIS.
+The City of Fort Collins is currently developing conceptual measures proposed to mitigate the adverse impacts of the project, which will be summarized in the Conceptual Mitigation Plan that was released for public review and comment with the draft EIS.

 There will be minimal negative impacts to both the Cache la Poudre River and the North Fork of the Poudre River.
 Currently, portions of the North Fork run dry in the summer and winter due to existing reservoir and diversion operations.
 The Halligan Water Supply Project will provide minimum flows to the North Fork year-round, which will reconnect the disconnected river, creating better habitat for fishery and wildlife.